MrKali7/Organic-Safelink/README.md

     </div>
     ```

-Step 4.
-Lastly, add the following code on the homepage of your site where you will send the user from the search page:
+4. Lastly, add the following code on the homepage of your site where you will send the user from the search page:

     (i) Add this to the top of your site's homepage so users can easily see the countdown timer after coming from the Google search page.